Clubs & Activities

 Please contact Athletics Director Derek McIntyre for more information.

-The 2017-18 school year will include a middle school speech and debate team.
-Burnett Middle School will serve as a host for a sSpring middle school tournament.
-Students interested in joining the squad must take the Competition Speech elective during the third trimester to prepare for the contest.
+The 2018-19 school year will include a middle school speech and debate team.
+Students interested in joining the squad must take the Competition Speech elective during the first trimester.
 For more information, please contact Coach Chris Wardner.

 For more information on our speech and debate program, please visit this page.

-ACDS Upper Choir, formerly called ZOOM!, is a singing ensemble for students in grades 5-8.
+ACDS Upper Choir is a singing ensemble for students in grades 5-8.
 Students will work on more advanced vocal repertoire and techniques in this group, but beginners are always welcome!
 AUC performs for the school community and in the winter and spring concerts.
-Rehearsals are held on Wednesdays after school from 3pm - 4:30pm in the music room.
-For more information, please contact music teacher Miss Corinne Leary.
+Rehearsals are held on Thursdays after school from 3pm - 4:30pm in the music room starting September 17.
+For more information, please contact Shannon Self.
 The cost is $225.
-To register, please click here.

-ACDS Youth Choir, previously called Starmites, is a vocal ensemble for students in grades K-4th grade.
+ACDS Youth Choir is a vocal ensemble for students in grades K-4th grade.
 If you love to sing, this is the place for you!
 AYC will perform in the winter and spring concerts as well as for the school community.
 Students will learn a variety of vocal repertoire and techniques, as well as build their confidence through onstage experience and optional solo performances.
-Rehearsals are held on Thursdays after school from 3pm - 4pm in the music room.
-For more information, please contact music teacher Miss Corinne Leary.
+Rehearsals are held on Wednesdays after school from 3pm - 4pm in the music room starting September 17.
+For more information, please contact Shannon Self.
 The cost is $225.
-To register, please click here.

-ACDS hosts a chess club run by Success Chess on Fridays after school.
+ACDS hosts a chess club run by Success Chess on Fridays after school in Room 10.
 The club involves students learning and playing chess at one of three different levels.
 Students in grades 1-8 can participate.
 Get more information and register via the Success Chess website.

 FLL Robotics is an after school parent-led activity for students in grades 4-8 who are interested in computer programming, Lego robotics, and competing with a team.
 The FLL season is during the fall with a competition on a weekend in November.
 Teams, in general, meet twice a week after school to work on their robot and research project/presentation.